baha-a/IR/README.md

-Simple text search engine for university class of 'Information Retrieval' (2016-2017)
+Simple recall-based text search engine for university class of 'Information Retrieval' (2016-2017)

-Some Feature:
+# Some Feature:

   - this search engine based on both vector model and boolean model,
   - support english language and arabic language too